Certificate of Added Qualification in Healthcare Improvement (CAQHI) Program

 Criteria for Completion

-In order to remain enrolled in the CAQHI Program, learners must successfully complete the following steps, with each step serving as a prerequisite and Program requirement for the next:
+In order to remain enrolled in the CAQHI Program, learners must successfully complete each of the steps described below; each step serves as a prerequisite and Program requirement for its subsequent step.

-• Step 1 - Complete I-QIPS Course 1: QI Jump Start - This intermediate-level course builds upon foundational skills, as well as those concepts acquired from each course session.
+• STEP 1: Complete Course 1: QI Jump Start* - This intermediate-level course builds upon foundational skills, as well as those concepts acquired from each course session.
 It includes a series of required (brief) course assessments, administered before the start of the course, immediately after the final session, and again about three months thereafter, for learners to provide updates regarding the progress of their projects, as related to the training received from the course.

 • The topics covered in the course include, but are not limited to, the following: systems/design thinking and redesign, models for healthcare improvement, basic measures and tools for conducting quality improvement (QI), adult learning theory and mentoring, and QI scholarship.